ETH Zürich D-ARCH LUS and EPFL ENAC HRC joint master programme | Application until 31 May 2023.

-The new joint Master of Advanced Studies at the ETH Zürich and EPFL aims to build an innovative urban and territorial design education addressing social and environmental challenges both within the city-territory and across wider landscapes.
+The joint Master of Advanced Studies at the ETH Zürich and EPFL builds an innovative urban and territorial design education addressing social and environmental challenges both within the city-territory and across wider landscapes.
 Design and research studios form the core of the programme.
-Design will be explored as a tool for synthesis in an expanded field of inter- and transdisciplinary exchange.
-The curriculum therefore extends beyond the traditional scope of urban design teaching, to include both emerging developments in urban theory and a deeper understanding of the cultural and ecological dimensions of territories.
-Scientific research on planetary urbanisation, postcolonial thought and the Anthropocene will be engaged in relation to urban design, landscape architecture, urban and landscape ecology, in particular agroecology, sustainable construction, and low carbon mobility.
+Design is explored as a tool for synthesis in an expanded field of inter- and transdisciplinary exchange.
+The curriculum extends the scope of urban design teaching, to include both emerging developments in urban theory and a deeper understanding of the cultural and ecological dimensions of territories.
+Scientific research on planetary urbanisation, postcolonial thought, and the Anthropocene will be engaged in relation to urban design, landscape architecture, urban and landscape ecology, sustainable construction, and low carbon mobility.

-The MAS will serve as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
-Both Swiss and international case studies will be investigated with intensive, ethnographic explorations and in situ workshops.
-The studies will engage dialogue with supporting communities, local actors, NGOs and governance bodies.
+The MAS serves as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
+Both Swiss and international case studies are investigated through intensive, ethnographic explorations and in situ workshops.
+The programme engages in dialogue with communities, local actors, NGOs and governance bodies.

-The MAS in Urban and Territorial Design requires one-year of full-time postgraduate study for a 60 ECTS joint degree, the «MAS ETH EPF UTD I”.
+The MAS in Urban and Territorial Design requires one year of full-time postgraduate study for a 60 ECTS joint degree, the «MAS ETH EPF UTD».
 It is taught in English and held at the two Swiss schools, EPFL (Autumn) and ETH Zurich (Spring).chools, EPFL (Autumn) and ETH Zurich (Spring).